 Heroin is an illicit opioid that is highly addictive and dangerous.
 Heroin abuse can negatively impact every impact of a person’s health.
 The longer a person abuses this drug, the more severe the damaging effects will be.

-If you are struggling with heroin abuse or addiction, The Bluffs is here to help.
+If you are struggling with heroin abuse or addiction, Vertava Health of Ohio is here to help.
 We have several treatment options that are catered to each patient’s unique needs.
 Our intensive recovery programs can help you overcome heroin addiction and reclaim your life and health.

 What Does Heroin Do To The Body?